justintimejlew/sysadmin-ticket-log/README.md

 <details>
 <summary> 1.
 Deploy a new CentOS 9 Virtual Machine on Vsphere </summary>

-    TASK: The Infrastructure Team is requesting a new CentOS 9 Virtual Machine (VM) to launch a new product for the software development team.
+<code style="white-space: pre-wrap;">TASK: The Infrastructure Team is requesting a new CentOS 9 Virtual Machine (VM) to launch a new product for the software development team.
 Please use the naming convention in the requirements section below.
-Ensure VM details are added to the asset tiger inventory tool.
+Ensure VM details are added to the asset tiger inventory tool.</code>

 **STEPS TAKEN:**